25prabhu10/notes/docs/Concepts/AWS/AWS_Route_53.md

 ## AWS Route 53 Overview

 - Route53 is a Managed DNS (Domain Name System)
-- DNS is a collection of rules and records which helps clients understand how to reach a server through URLs.
+- DNS is a collection of rules and records which helps clients understand how to reach a server through URLs
 - In AWS, the most common records are:
   - A: hostname to IPv4
   - AAAA: hostname to IPv6
   - CNAME: hostname to hostname
-  - Alias: hostname to AWS resource.
+  - Alias: hostname to AWS resource

 - Route53 can use:
   - public domain names you own (or buy) application1.mypublicdomain.com